Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Data and Methods of Cosmic Web Reconstruction

-The main output of MCPM is a continuous 3D trace field.
-This field is the time-averaged equilibrium density field of the agents, which is created by superposing all individual agent trajectories.
-This field can be interpreted as the total probability of the agents' distribution marginalized over all possible geometric configurations within the input domain.
-The trace density field is an excellent proxy of the cosmic matter density field, as long as the trace density at each 3D location is mapped to the corresponding physical DM mass density.
-In \citet{Burchett20}, such a mapping between the trace density of MCPM and the DM overdensity was performed for the large Bolshoi-Planck (BP) $N$ body cosmological simulation \citep{Klypin16} at $z=0$.
+In order for the MCPM trace density field to be a robust proxy of the cosmic matter density, we require a procedure to find the set of input parameters that allow for the best mapping of the trace density at each 3D location to the corresponding physical DM mass density.
+In \citet{Burchett20}, such a mapping between the trace density of MCPM and the DM overdensity was performed for the large Bolshoi-Planck (BP) $N$ body cosmological simulation \citep{Klypin16} at $z\!=\!0$.
 They found a strong correlation between the trace density and the DM overdensity at higher trace densities, but a roughly flat DM overdensity for very low trace densities.
-This is due to the much larger dynamic range of the MCPM trace values than the matter density values from BP.
-In Section~\ref{sec:mcpmdens}, we compare the mapping between the overdensity of MCPM and the overdensity of DM particles in TNG100 at $z=0$.
-We show that the MCPM overdensity maps very well to the physical cosmic mass overdensity for virtually all overdensities.
+This is due to the much larger dynamic range of the MCPM trace values than the BP DM density values.

-MCPM data fitting is a semi-supervised process aided by a graphical data visualization component, through the original visualization software {\sc Polyphorm} \citep{Elek21}, and the recent successor, {\sc Polyphy}\footnote{\url{https://polyphy.io/}}.
-These allow a user to tune the model's hyperparameters in real-time to obtain the best possible fit, which optimizes a fitness/objective function that determines the level of ``connectedness'' of a fit (see \citet{Elek22} for details).
-The interactive visualization ensures that the reconstruction produces a filamentary network and not a series of disconnected islands.
-We recognize that the ideal fitting procedure would rigorously optimize the fitness function against the reference TNG DM density field.
-While beyond the scope of this work, we aim to address this issue in the future to obtain a precise mathematical formulation of the fitness function and transform MCPM from a semi-supervised to a fully automated reconstruction tool.